Medication Summary

 Class Summary

-These agents prevent the formation of thrombi associated with myocardial infarction -and inhibit platelet function by blocking aggregation.
-Antiplatelet therapy has been shown to reduce mortality by reducing the risk of fatal myocardial infarctions, fatal strokes, and vascular death.
+Antiplatelet agents prevent the formation of thrombi associated with myocardial infarction (MI) and inhibit platelet function by blocking aggregation.
+Antiplatelet therapy has been shown to reduce mortality by reducing the risk of fatal MIs, fatal strokes, and vascular death.

 Aspirin (Anacin, Bayer Buffered Aspirin, Ecotrin)

-These agents prevent the formation of thrombi associated with myocardial infarction -and inhibit platelet function by blocking aggregation.
-Antiplatelet therapy has been shown to reduce mortality by reducing the risk of fatal myocardial infarctions, fatal strokes, and vascular death.
+Aspirin prevents the formation of thrombi associated with MI and inhibits platelet function by blocking aggregation.
+Antiplatelet therapy has been shown to reduce mortality by reducing the risk of fatal MIs, fatal strokes, and vascular death.

 Clopidogrel (Plavix)